s-tian/vp2/README.md

 We implement `cem`, `mppi`, `cem-gd`, and `lbfgs`.
 The latter two require the model and cost function to be differentiable.

 ## Example control experiment commands
-We provide the experiment commands used in the paper in the `experiments` folder.
+We provide the experiment commands used in the case study in the paper in the `experiments` folder.

 ## Set up video prediction models